-The Ghaf tree leaves are a major food source and a source of fuel, refuge, and medicinal products to humans and animals from the war against desertification and improve soil fertility in arid environments.
+The Ghaf tree leaves are a significant food source and a source of fuel, refuge, and medicinal products to humans and animals from the war against desertification and improve soil fertility in arid environments.
 Many birds establish nests at Ghaf – Eagle of the Desert, Orange, Sparrow of the Yellow Throat, and the Long Beetle.
 Examples are the nests built by birds.

 Medicinal Uses and Purposes

-Why is the theme of Tolerance?
+What is the theme of tolerance?

 UAE Wildlife Campaign